Viper (Six Flags Magic Mountain)

-Viper is a steel roller coaster located in the Baja Ridge area of Six Flags Magic Mountain in Valencia, California.
-Viper is the last operating roller coaster with seven inversions to be built by American manufacturer Arrow Dynamics.
-The other two, Shockwave at Six Flags Great America and the Great American Scream Machine at Six Flags Great Adventure, were demolished in 2002 and 2010, respectively.
-The roller coaster replaced a HUSS ride type named Condor.
+Viper is a steel roller coaster located in the Baja Ridge area of Six Flags Magic Mountain in Valencia, California, United States.
+Manufactured by Arrow Dynamics, it opened in 1990 and is the last remaining Arrow coaster to feature seven inversions following the removal of Shockwave at Six Flags Great America and the Great American Scream Machine at Six Flags Great Adventure.
+Viper was built on the former site of a HUSS tower ride type named Condor.

 History

 In November 1989, Six Flags Magic Mountain announced that Viper would be added to the park.
 The ride opened on April 7, 1990.

 A week after opening, Viper was shut down.
 Inspectors found weak links in the 800 ft long chain.
 Instead of replacing the links, a new chain had to be ordered.
 A trim brake was also installed after the first loop.
 The ride would reopen a few days later.

 In August 2018, Viper closed for an extended refurbishment.
 On December 22, 2018, Viper reopened to the public with new modifications.